 Specify which roles can be done remotely and in person.
-White-collar knowledge workers are more likely to be fit for telecommuting, while other jobs require physical appearance in the office.
+White-collar knowledge workers are more likely to be fit for telecommuting, while other jobs require a physical appearance in the office.

 It should discuss expectations for employees working remotely part-time or full-time.
-Do they need to be at their desk 8 to 5, or does it not matter as long as they get their work done?
+Do they need to be at their desk from 8 to 5, or does it not matter as long as they get their work done?